zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/grafana/grafana.md

-# Deploy PHP application to OCI Kubernetes
+# Deploy Grafana Dashboard for MySQL to OCI Kubernetes

 ## Introduction

 **Oracle Container Engine for Kubernetes (OKE)** is an Oracle-managed container orchestration service that can reduce the time and cost to build modern cloud native applications.
 Unlike most other vendors, Oracle Cloud Infrastructure provides Container Engine for Kubernetes as a free service that runs on higher-performance, lower-cost compute shapes.

-In this lab, you will deploy a PHP application on **OKE**, and connect it to **MySQL**.
+In this lab, you will deploy a Grafana application on **OKE**, and connect it to **MySQL**.

 Estimated Time: 15 minutes

 ### Objectives

 In this lab, you will:
-* Deploy a PHP application to the OKE cluster
+* Deploy a Grafana application to the OKE cluster
+* Define MySQL Datasource
+* Import MySQL Dashboard to Grafana
-* Test the deployed PHP applicationa against MySQL database
+* Test the deployed Grafana applicationa against MySQL database

 ### Prerequisites